samuel-walters/Cloud-computing-with-AWS/documentation/set_up_ec2.md

 ![](https://i.imgur.com/UpXKesN.png)

+### scp Command Method

+> 1. Running GitBash as an administrator, use this command to move files/folders: `scp -i location/file.pem -r destination/dir ec2@ip.com:source/file/or/folder`.

+> 2. In this case, the `app` folder and the bash script `provision.sh` will be added to the EC2 instance.

+## Setting up the Reverse Proxy

-> 10. Once you have added the two files, double check they are there by typing in `ls` inside your EC2 instance.
+> 1. Once you have added the two files, double check they are there by typing in `ls` inside your EC2 instance.

-> 11. Run the command `chmod +x provision.sh` to make the script executable.
+> 2. Run the command `chmod +x provision.sh` to make the script executable.

-> 12. Run `provision.sh` by using the command `./provision.sh`.
+> 3. Run `provision.sh` by using the command `./provision.sh`.

-> 13. If you are greeted with the error "-bash: ./provision.sh: /bin/bash^M: bad interpreter: No such file or directory", type in the command `sed -i -e 's/\r$//' provision.sh` and try again.
+> 4. If you are greeted with the error "-bash: ./provision.sh: /bin/bash^M: bad interpreter: No such file or directory", type in the command `sed -i -e 's/\r$//' provision.sh` and try again.

-> 14. Wait for the script to run.
+> 5. Wait for the script to run.

-> 15. Navigate to the app folder by typing `cd app`.
+> 6. Navigate to the app folder by typing `cd app`.

-> 16. Install npm using the command `npm install`.
+> 7. Install npm using the command `npm install`.

-> 17. In the same directory, type in `npm start`.
+> 8. In the same directory, type in `npm start`.

-> 18. On the `Connect to Instance` page where you copied the `ssh` command, navigate to `EC2 Instance Connect`.
+> 9. On the `Connect to Instance` page where you copied the `ssh` command, navigate to `EC2 Instance Connect`.

-> 19. Type the Public IPv4 address into your browser.
+> 10. Type the Public IPv4 address into your browser.
 Now everything should be working, and you should be able to access the Fibonacci page without entering a port number.